Applications for the 2019/2020 academic year have now closed. Please sign up to our newsletter to be notified of future developments.

-To be eligible for a Future of Humanity Institute scholarship you must be starting a full- or part- time DPhil programme in the 2019/2020 academic year in a relevant discipline.
+To be eligible for a Future of Humanity Institute scholarship you must be starting a full- or part- time DPhil programme in the relevant academic year in a relevant discipline.
 You can be either a Home/EU or an overseas student.
 Your supervisor does not need to be attached to the Future of Humanity Institute.

 FHI is an interdisciplinary institute.
 To be eligible for the scholarship your research should be aimed at answering crucial questions for humanity through the lens of any of 70 eligible programmes.
 The eligible programmes are across all divisions of the University: Humanities, MPLS, Medical Sciences, and Social Sciences.
 They include computer science, engineering, neuroscience, mathematics, philosophy, history, public policy, international relations, sociology, law, and economics.
-You can download the full list of eligible programmes here.

 There will be a weak preference for candidates working in existing FHI research areas of: global priorities research and macrostrategy; AI strategy; AI safety; and reducing catastrophic risks from biotechnology.